SAP-samples/teched2025-DA267/exercises/ex1_create_planning_model/ex1.2_create_planning_model/README.md

 > [!NOTE]
 > We need to load master data via OData - even with seamless planning.
-In the future, we want to provide replication-free access to master data as well.
+In the future, we want to provide replication-free access to master data as well as a push from SAP Datasphere into the SAP Analytics Cloud model and dimension tables.

 14. Navigate to Data Management via the drop-down in the top left coner.
 Then import data from datasource.